Luis Guillermo Solís: Political, economic, and social philosophy

 Like most members of PAC, Solís identifies himself as a progressivist.
 His Plan Rescate, or Rescue Plan, outlines his political beliefs.
 This plan focused on three central issues: anti-corruption, economic growth, and reducing income inequality.

 Solís claims that economic neoliberalism has created too much income inequality for Costa Rica.
 Past governments have avoided collecting taxes on large companies and high-income earners, leading to budget deficits which Solís claims his administration will fix through better enforcement.
 Banks should not encourage exports at the expense of income growth among the poor, according to Solís.
 He believes that economic liberalization has generally harmed women more than men because they have traditionally had less access to higher-income jobs.
 Part of that liberalization, he claims, included ignoring the financial and growth needs of the agricultural industry.

 Solís supports environmental protections, which he believes Costa Rica has forgotten.
 As such, Solís believes that water must be safeguarded from private development and mismanagement, something that has caused water shortages in many of the country's municipalities.
 Solís claims that he will prosecute violators of the Water Resources Management Bill.

 In addition, Solís supports increased LGBT rights for lesbians, gays, bisexuals, and transsexuals.
 In May 2014, he ordered that a rainbow flag be flown over the Presidential House as a show of solidarity with gays on International Day Against Homophobia and Transphobia.

 Solís is a Catholic.
-As a presidential candidate, he visited the basilica of Our Lady of Angels, home to the Costa Rican patron saint La Negrita, a traditional pilgrimage for many Costa Ricans and tourists.
+As a presidential candidate, he visited the Basilica of Our Lady of Angels, home to the Costa Rican patron saint La Negrita, a traditional pilgrimage for many Costa Ricans and tourists.
 He supports the separation of church and state despite Catholicism being the country's official religion.
 With regard to ethical issues, he also supports civil unions, and in-vitro fertilization.

 Personal life

 Solis has five children from his previous marriage to his first wife, Nancy Olive Worsfold Richards (1987–2006): Monica, Cristina, Beatriz, Diego, and Ignacio.

-Solís is not married to Mercedes Peñas Domingo, but she is altogether considered the First Lady of Costa Rica.
+Solís is not married to Mercedes Peñas Domingo, but during his administration, she was altogether considered the First Lady of Costa Rica.
 He and Peñas, who began dating in 2006, have one daughter, Inés.
-Peñas said that she hopes to be active as an adviser to Solís, who called her "Jiminy Cricket."
-Saying that some of her duties as First Lady are machista, she will nevertheless greet dignitaries and perform other obligations.
+Peñas said that she hoped to be active as an adviser to Solís, who called her "Jiminy Cricket."
+Peñas said that some of her duties as First Lady were machista and she would nevertheless greet dignitaries and perform other obligations.
 In addition to public service and academics, Solís enjoys farming.

 As of July 2020, Solis has been named the Interim Director of the Kimberly Green Latin American and Caribbean Center at Florida International University. where he has been working as a professor since 2018.